 Basis for Listing

 Until fairly recently, Carex woodii was considered a very rare species in Minnesota and believed to be confined to relatively few sites in mature forests in the southeastern corner of the state.
 Beginning in the 1990s, an increased awareness of this species resulted in numerous new records from that part of the state.
-This was primarily the result of survey work conducted by the Minnesota County Biological Survey (MCBS).
-As field botanists from MCBS moved northward, they documented occurrences at several additional sites in central Minnesota - a region of the state where C. woodii had not been found before - and even one site in the northeast.
-Such a widespread distribution in the state was unexpected, and may indicate that a renewed look at the conservation needs of this species is warranted.
+This was primarily the result of survey work conducted by the Minnesota Biological Survey (MBS).
+As field botanists from MBS moved northward, they documented occurrences at several additional sites in central Minnesota - a region of the state where C. woodii had not been found before - and even one site in the northeast.
+Such a widespread distribution in the state was unexpected, and indicated that a renewed look at the conservation needs of this species was warranted.
 Carex woodii was listed as a special concern species in Minnesota in 1984.

 Carex woodii is a perennial sedge that grows to a maximum height of about 45 cm (18 in.).
 The bases of the stems are a dark, reddish-purple color and they grow in loose to rather dense tufts.
 These tufts can produce horizontal rhizomes that can grow to more than 10 cm (4 in.) in length.
 The leaf blades are flat and up to 4 mm (0.16 in.) wide.
 The inflorescence consists of 2-3 spikes.
 The terminal spike is 2-3 cm (0.8-1.2 in.) long and composed of male flowers.
 The lateral spikes are 1-3 cm (0.4-1.2 in.) long and composed of female flowers.
 The perigynia (the membranous covering of the seeds) are broadly ellipsoidal to obovoid in shape, 2.5-3.7 mm (0.10-0.15 in.) long, 1.2-1.7 mm (0.05-0.07 in.) wide, and rounded to a beakless tip.
 Carex woodii is most similar in appearance to the prairie species, C. tetanica (rigid sedge), but with dark, reddish-purple color on the stems.